-Against this background, the EU should give a toolbox to those national decision makers who believe that energy policy is a too sensitive policy area to be left to governmental technocrats alone.
-It is thus suggested to (A) elaborate a list of best practices for national energy plans, (B) include a list of tools member states are invited to use, and (C) build a review mechanism ensuring that national energy plans are soundly and democratically debated at EU level.
+Against this background, the EU should provide a toolbox to those local and national decision makers who believe that energy policy is a too sensitive policy area to be left to governmental technocrats alone.
+It is thus suggested to (A) elaborate a list of best practices for national energy plans, (B) include a list of tools Member States are invited to use, and (C) build a review mechanism ensuring that national energy plans are soundly and democratically debated at EU level.

-1.2.1.1.
-Identify all the best practices to elaborate national plans that are sound, trustworthy, and endorsed by a vast majority of national stakeholders
+1.2.1.2.
+Identify all the best practices to elaborate national plans that are sound, trustworthy, and endorsed by a vast majority of local and national stakeholders